rvashurin/md_share/calib_additive_rebuttal.md

 > **Lack of verbalized confidence baselines**

+Several studies have examined how model size affects the ability to express uncertainty, with Kadavath et al. [1] and Xiong et al. [2] both finding that calibration and failure-prediction performance improve as model size increases and smaller models struggle with a task.
+Vashurin et al. [3] benchmark several verbalized-confidence methods and report that their performance for 7–8 B models is worse than baselines like MSP or PPL.

+To address concerns about model size in relation to verbalized-confidence baselines, we included P(True) [1] among the baselines for the Gemma-12B experiments.
-While we don't have the time to compare CoCoA to verbalized in all settings considered in the paper, we included P(True) [https://arxiv.org/abs/2207.05221] in the baselines list for Gemma-12b experiments we conducted recently.
-Here are the results:
+Unforunately. we did not have the capacity to compare CoCoA with verbalized methods across all settings explored in the paper, the results for this configuration are as follows:

 | Method          | qa        | ats       | nmt       |
 | :-------------- | :-------- | :-------- | :-------- |